 Repeat three to five times to start.
 Over time, you can choose to increase the number of repetitions.

 Simhasana is also known as Lion's Breath.
 Be prepared; you might feel a little silly at first.
 Do continue, as this is excellent preparation for the more advanced exercises.
 It will also help to relieve tension and get rid of inhibitions.

 Simhasana, or Lion’s Breath, helps strengthen the throat muscles in preparation for more advanced pranayama practices.

 You can adopt any pose you like for this one, but it's most comfortable from a kneeling position.
 Center your hips comfortably and rest your hands with the palms facing the floor.

 Inhale as deeply as possible through both nostrils.
 When you exhale, open your mouth as wide as possible, and stick out your tongue.
 Make sure that your eyes are also open as wide as possible.
 You want to make a “Ha” sound as you exhale.

 Repeat two or three times.

-Breathing exercises might not seem complicated, but they are just as important as adopting the proper poses in yoga.
+Breathing exercises might seem complicated, but they are just as important as adopting the proper poses in yoga.
 If you do nothing else, practice your breathing every day.
-Pranayama can help to condition the cardiovascular system, and relax your mind, and help you focus.
+Pranayama can help to condition the cardiovascular system, relax your mind, and help you focus.

 Work cited: Chail R, Anjusha IB.
 Effect of the short-term practice of pranayama on the autonomic functions in 1st-year MBBS students.
 Natl J Physiol Pharm Pharmacol 2019;9(2):150-154.